mikera/edn-pojos/README.md

  - A well-specified format (see https://github.com/edn-format/edn)
  - A rich set of data types (an improvement over JSON)
  - Built-in extensibility to allow custom data types
- - Compatibility with the Clojure reader
+ - Compatibility with the Clojure reader / printer

 **edn-pojos** allows objects represented into this format to be efficiently parsed into Java objects.
 You can create a custom parser to read edn data into any Java POJO format you like.